tinaponting/ai-robots-scrapers/README.md

 READ MORE:
 * https://solveo.co/top-12-ai-agents-for-content-creation-in-2025/
 *
-* AI Scraping protection:  https://wordpress.org/plugins/ai-scraping-protector/   // don´t knwo hutch this helps //
+* AI Scraping protection:  https://wordpress.org/plugins/ai-scraping-protector/   // don´t know howm hutch this helps // and I did get a extra page, containing: visit Kosovo = not wanted!

 * TDM Reservation Protocol (TDMRep)  -  https://www.w3.org/community/reports/tdmrep/CG-FINAL-tdmrep-20240202/
 *  Fork of blockaai crawlers.zip   Anibot - can be a bit bandwith eater!
 I use on only on nights, see if I can find something lighter:)